How Flexible is that Functional Form? Quantifying the Restrictiveness of Theories: Conclusion

 \section{Conclusion}

 When a theory fits the data well, it matters whether this is because the theory captures important regularities in the data, or whether the theory is so flexible that it can explain any behavior at all.
 We provide a practical, algorithmic approach for evaluating the restrictiveness of a theory, and demonstrate that it reveals new insights into models from two economic domains.
-The method is easily applied to models from different domains.\footnote{For example, to measure the restrictiveness of rational aggregate demand, one could generate random demand functions on a finite collection of budget sets, and compute the ``distance" between these functions and one that satisfies GARP.
-(We thank Tilman B\"{o}rgers for this suggestion.)}
+The method is easily applied to models across diverse domains.